gui4ini/Guini/README.md

 python argument_analyzer.py first_argument 123 another_argument true C:\path\to\your\file.txt
 ```

-The outputs of the python script will be shown in the *Output* terminal in the GUI.
+The outputs of the python script will be shown in the *Output* terminal in the GUI (see line number 6 in the *Output* terminal of the image above).
 One can run the script several times.

-## Workflow
+## Usage

+This is the recomended workflow to use Guini:

 1. The very first step is to have a python script that can parse command line arguments, for instance using the [sys.argv](https://docs.python.org/3/library/sys.html?highlight%3Dargv%23sys.argv=#sys.argv) list.
 The examples in the [script](./scripts/) folder all have that capbility.